Axway/api-builder-docs/content/en/docs/Deprecations/_index.md

 ### \[D047\] config.busboy

-Beginning with the [Faro](/docs/release_notes/-_29_january_2021/) release, The `busboy`config option is deprecated and will be removed in a future version of the product.
-Use `config.limits` to configure limits for multipart/form-data requests and return 413 to clients when a limit is hit.
+Beginning with the [Faro](/docs/release_notes/-_29_january_2021/) release, The `busboy` config option is deprecated and will be removed in a future version of the product.
+Use `config.limits` to configure limits for multipart/form-data requests and return 413 to clients when a limit it hit.

 ### \[D048\] undefinedMultipartPartSize

 Beginning with the [Faro](/docs/release_notes/-_29_january_2021/) release, The new `config.limits` config option should be configured with a value.
-Leaving it unset is deprecated behavior and the default behavior will change in a future version of the product to be equivalent to setting Infinity (no limit).
+Leaving it unset is deprecated behavior and the default behavior will change in a future version of the product to be equivalent to setting infinity (no limit).

 ### \[D049\] enableLoggingOfLevel

-Beginning with the [Giza](/docs/release_notes/-_12_february_2021/) release, The logger will now include the log level (e.g. "INFO") in each log message.
+Beginning with the [Giza](/docs/release_notes/-_12_february_2021/) release,The logger will now include the log level (e.g. "INFO") in each log message.
 This will be the default behavior in all new services.
 For more information on how to be prepared for the change, and to start using the new behavior now, refer to [Change in log message format for levels](/docs/deprecations/change_in_log_message_format_for_levels/).